ava-labs/hypersdk/chunker/README.md

 Gossip Chunks to other validators.
 Desire to see a Chunk included is based on validator's ability to distribute (no regossip by other validators).
 Include transactions from our mempool even if we have already seen in other chunks (peer may only send block to some people).
-We include a signature so that we can penalize producers that send multiple chunks at the same height.
 ```
 type Chunk struct {
-    Signer: BLSPublicKey,
-    Signature: BLSSignature,

-    Height: uint64,
     Transactions: [
         <Transaction>,
         ...,